jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Japan \& EU
-In Japan and the EU, UN regulations (UN\-R157\-01 series) allow for approval of Level 3 autonomous driving devices with a speed limit of 130 kmh on highways and the ability to change lanes as of January 2023\.
+In Japan and the EU, UN regulations (UN\-R157\-01 series) allow for approval of Level 3 autonomous driving devices with a speed limit of 130 km/h on highways and the ability to change lanes as of January 2023\.
 Future regulations will focus on unmanned (driverless) vehicles at Levels 4 and 5\.143
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 71
 India
 In April 2023, India implemented Real Driving Emissions (RDE)